 - 1 lb. fresh green beans

 - 1 shallot

 - 2 Tbsp. tamari (or soy sauce)

-- Optional: sesame seeds, chopped peanuts, cashews, or slivered almonds for topping
+- Sesame seeds, chopped peanuts, cashews, or slivered almonds

 - Trim ends off green beans.
 Mince garlic, and chop shallot.

 - Add sesame oil to a large skillet over medium to medium-high heat.
 Let heat for a couple minutes until hot.

 - Carefully add shallot and garlic.
 Heat for 20-30 seconds.

 - Add green beans and stir well to coat.